firozshah18/lidar_odometry_for_beginner/README.md

 # LiDAR Odometry for Beginner

-"This guide aims to be a small lantern on your learning journey, lowering the barrier to entry into the fascinating world of LiDAR Odometry."
+This guide aims to be a small lantern on your learning journey, lowering the barrier to entry into the fascinating world of LiDAR Odometry.

 ![LiDAR Odometry Results](odom.png)